graehu/NoAlloc/readme.md

     pixel_count = int(texture2.get_num_pixels())
 ```

 Above you can see that there's no explicit type.
-In this case the type is `.png` and the compiler would need to have an extention/plugin installed in order to compile `.png`.
-These would probably be .dlls essentially and should be managed automatically by a package manager built into the compiler.
+In this case the type is `.png` and the compiler would need to have an extention installed in order to compile `.png`.

-If you need to write your own, the compiler should be fed it with command line options.

-Each of the .dlls/plugins would define an API for it's resource type.

-LAST NOTE BEFORE I STOP
+# Syntax

 I want the syntax to be `thing = constructor()` in every possible case.
 If you try to assign a new var without using a constructor it'll fail. examples: